microsoft/accessibility-insights-action/docs/gh-action-usage.md

 Reference this action in your GitHub workflow with the snippets on this page.

--   See [action.yml](https://github.com/microsoft/accessibility-insights-action/blob/v2/action.yml) for option descriptions.
-Make sure you view the correct source file for your version (e.g. v2 in the URL)
+-   See [action.yml](https://github.com/microsoft/accessibility-insights-action/blob/v3/action.yml) for option descriptions.
+Make sure you view the correct source file for your version (e.g. v3 in the URL)
 -   See [GitHub's documentation](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions#create-an-example-workflow) for a primer on GitHub actions.

 ### Basic template

 Save this workflow file in your GitHub repo as `.github/workflows/accessibility-validation.yml`.
-This template saves results to `output-dir` (default: `_accessibility-reports`) and uploads an artifact to the check run.
+This template saves results to `output-dir` (default: `_accessibility-reports`) and uploads an artifact to the job summary.

 When you push this file to your repository, you should see the action running on the [Actions tab](https://docs.github.com/en/actions/quickstart#viewing-your-workflow-results).